armand-sa/JS-Challenge-Project--Credit-Card-Checker/README.md

 If the number doesn’t start with any of the numbers listed, print out a message like: “Company not found”.

 `idInvalidCardCompanies()` should return an array of companies that have mailed out cards with invalid numbers.
 This array should NOT contain duplicates, i.e. even if there are two invalid Visa cards, `"Visa"` should only appear once in the array.

-___

-### If you’d like to challenge yourself further, you could consider the following:

-- Use different credit card numbers from [a credit card number generator and validator site](https://www.freeformatter.com/credit-card-number-generator-validator.html) and test if your functions work for all types of credit cards.
-- To make it easier to test credit card numbers, create a function that accepts a string and converts it into an array of numbers like the initially provided arrays.
-(Check the hint for a helpful function)
-- Create a function that will convert invalid numbers into valid numbers.